More about the campaign to divest the MP’s Pension Fund from fossil fuels, and create a world-leading fund on responsible investment.

 According to its 2016 report the fund has total investments of £612 million.This includes £5.6 million in BP and £4.9 million in Shell.
 Both companies are among the fund’s top 20 holdings – along with mining firm Rio Tinto, British American Tobacco and Amazon – which were made public for the first time in March 2017.
 The pension fund has to date been unwilling to make public the full list of its investments.

 The fund is governed by a board of 12 cross-party trustees: ten of whom are MPs or former MPs; the other two are chosen by IPSA (the Independent Parliamentary Standards Association) and the Prime Minister.
 The trustees look after the fund on behalf of MPs, and have a legal duty to run it in their best interests.
 As members of the fund, it is ultimately MPs money, and their voices should be heard.

-A group of MPs has been engaging directly with the Trustees on issues of climate risk since 2014, and remain unconvinced that these risks are being sufficiently managed.
+A group of MPs, spearheaded by Green Party Co-Leader Caroline Lucas, have been engaging directly with the Trustees on issues of climate risk since 2014, and remain unconvinced that these risks are being sufficiently considered.

 Their names will be included on the public list of supporters, and they’ll be kept up to date with further progress on the campaign, as well as opportunities to get more involved, including key meetings with trustees and local campaigners.